Camryn (singer): 2012: Breakthrough and One Direction tour

-Camryn's third single, "Now or Never", was debuted exclusively on the One Direction tour in Summer 2012 and impacted at Top 40 Radio in the United States on October 16, 2012.
-Within the first week of impacting at radio, Camryn had become the No. 1 Most Added Independent Artist on the chart, which included adds across Top 40, Rhythmic and Adult Contemporary stations.
-On November 15, 2012, MTV Buzzworthy debuted her music video for 'Now or Never' on the blog, which trended to the homepage of MTV.com.
-Additionally, this grabbed the attention of Ryan Seacrest of American Top 40 who posted the video while commenting on the success of her career in such a short time.
+Camryn's third single, "Now or Never", was debuted exclusively on the One Direction tour in summer 2012, and premiered on Top 40 Radio in the United States on October 16, 2012.
+Within its first week on the radio, Camryn had become the number 1 Most Added Independent Artist on the chart, which included adds across Top 40, Rhythmic and Adult Contemporary stations.
+On November 15, 2012, MTV Buzzworthy debuted her music video for "Now or Never" on the blog, which trended to the homepage of MTV.com.
+Additionally, American Top 40 host Ryan Seacrest posted the video while commenting on the success of her career in such a short time.
 During her off time, Camryn visited radio stations across the United States to perform and promote "Now or Never".

-After releasing her One Direction tour exclusive single "Now or Never" and becoming the No. 1 Most Added Independent Artist at Top 40 radio for a second time, Camryn was asked to rejoin One Direction for the remainder of their U.S. tour dates for 2012.
-After playing 9 sold-out shows with them at this point, One Direction invited Camryn back to open for them on 63 sold-out shows on their 2013 European Take Me Home Tour.
+After releasing her One Direction tour exclusive single "Now or Never" and becoming the number 1 Most Added Independent Artist at Top 40 radio for a second time, Camryn was invited to rejoin One Direction for the remainder of their U.S. tour dates for 2012.
+After playing nine sold-out shows with them at this point, One Direction reinvited Camryn again to open for them on 63 sold-out shows on their 2013 European Take Me Home Tour.

 2013: Take Me Home Tour and "Lovesick"

-Camryn started the year by touring with One Direction for 63 sold-out arena concerts on the Take Me Home Tour, making 37 stops all across the United Kingdom before hitting major markets in Europe over a 4-month period.
+In early 2013, Camryn toured with One Direction for 63 sold-out arena concerts on the Take Me Home Tour, making 37 stops all across the United Kingdom before hitting major markets in Europe over a four-month period.
 Camryn was also joined by openers 5 Seconds of Summer for the 37 United Kingdom tour dates.

-While on tour, Camryn showcased her fourth single 'Lovesick', performing it for radio stations and on TV shows across the continent.
+While on tour, Camryn showcased her fourth single "Lovesick", performing it for radio stations and on television shows across the continent.
 The largest audience was on May 8, 2013, when Camryn performed for over 36,000 people at the Stockholm Friends Arena in Sweden.
-In Verona, Italy, on May 19, Camryn was caught on top of the historic Arena di Verona with the One Direction boys on syndicated tabloid TMZ.
+In May 19, in Verona, Italy, Camryn was on top of the Arena di Verona with One Direction on syndicated tabloid TMZ.

-After returning to Los Angeles Camryn announced on Twitter that her next single would be "Lovesick".
-The single is expected to be released in October 2013 while it climbs Top 40 and Rhythmic Radio in the United States.
+After returning to Los Angeles, Camryn announced on Twitter that her next single would be "Lovesick".
+The single was released in October 2013, and charted on Top 40 and Rhythmic Radio in the United States.